 What do we use the data for?

-- Management of risks to public health
+- Management of risks to public health and public protection

 We also use the information to produce information for research and planning purposes, which include producing assessments of the health and care needs of the population, in particular to support the statutory responsibilities of the: